Digital Health Accreditation in the Netherlands

 Situation

 Yet at the same time, people experiencing mental health conditions have been increasingly using apps.
-This has typically been approached informally by trial and error or asking peers.
-But this approach takes time, requires persistence and isn’t informed by evidence.
+This has typically been approached informally by trial and error or by asking peers.
+But this approach takes time, requires persistence, and isn’t informed by evidence.

 Approach